 Early fishnets were made of cotton that had to be dried after use to prevent rotting.
 The wood frames used were a common sight in fishing ports worldwide.
-I’ve been told that the early cotton nets (used for pound and trap net fishing) were tarred black for preservation, the same technique used for lines and rigging on sailing vessels of earlier times.
-Later drying frames were made of metal.
-After the arrival of nylon nets that didn’t need to be dried, the racks fell out of use.
+Early cotton nets (used for pound and trap net fishing) were tarred black for preservation, the same technique used for lines and rigging on sailing vessels of earlier times.
+Later drying reels were made of metal.
+After the arrival of nylon nets that didn’t need to be dried, the reels fell out of use.

 “Ross Johnson and George Cockerell in front of Wannacott’s fish house.”

 Apparently, fishing wasn’t just hard work.
 Photo courtesy of the Stanley Stephens collection.

 Captioned “Lorne Wonnacott at his nets, June 1939” Photo courtesy of Stanley Stephens.

 Early photo of the tug Enterprise at Port Bruce, 1912 Photo courtesy of Stanley Stephens.
 The Enterprise was owned by the Young brothers.

 Pound boat leaving Port Bruce to lift nets, circa 1920.
 Photo courtesy of Stanley Stephens

 Upcoming: a look at the latter fishing history of Port Bruce, including connections to fish tugs built by Ralph Hurley.

 My thanks to Ian Johnson of Port Bruce, Paul Cook and Shaun Vary for their help on researching this project.